How to Secure Nginx with Let’s Encrypt on Ubuntu 22.04

 Successfully received certificate.

-Certificate is saved at: /etc/letsencrypt/live/yourdomain.com/fullchain.pem
+Certificate is saved at: /etc/letsencrypt/live/example.com/fullchain.pem

-Key is saved at: /etc/letsencrypt/live/yourdomain.com/privkey.pem
+Key is saved at: /etc/letsencrypt/live/example.com/privkey.pem

-Step 3: Verifying Nginx Configuration
+Step 4: Verify the Nginx Configuration

-sudo nano /etc/nginx/sites-available/yourdomain.com
+sudo nano /etc/nginx/sites-available/example.com

 server {